 Youth Ranger Crew

 The Youth Ranger Crew is an opportunity for Junior Rangers to work closely with law enforcement Ranger Naturalists from OSMP.
 Junior Rangers participate in skills-based training in natural resource management and customer service while exploring career paths in conservation.
 Junior Rangers are exposed to various aspects of what it means to be park rangers, and by engaging in experiential trainings, participants develop skills that can be applied to their academic and professional pursuits.
-The Youth Ranger Crew provides Junior Rangers the opportunity to interact with law enforcement officers on a daily basis to help youth build positive connections with law enforcement and professionals in natural resource protection
+The Youth Ranger Crew provides Junior Rangers the opportunity to interact with law enforcement officers on a daily basis to help youth build positive connections with law enforcement and professionals in natural resource protection.

-2019 Program Dates
+2021 Program Dates

 Youth Ranger Crew

-Session 1: June 4 – 28, 2019 (4 weeks)
+Session I: June 7 - July 1, 2021 (4 weeks) only

 - Must be at least 14 and not more than 17 years of age by the job start date.

 - No previous work experience is necessary, but a positive attitude (flexible, humble, adaptable, coachable) is essential!